adamfil/AnomalyDetection/README.md

     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- Tabular data for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
+    ├── sql
+    │   ├── anomalies_getter.sql   <- Script to get only anomalous data from Arkeon database
+    │   └── historic_getter.sql    <- Script to get all data from Arkeon database
+    │
     ├── notebooks
     │   ├── TrainingTemplate.ipynb